The Silver AI Project

 How Tesla cars and 'self driving' shows the concept of 'video in, actions out'.
 Extension to training of humanoid robots and their applications.
 Humanoids in everyday life and in senior care.

 Session 6.
-AI ethics and our future with AI
+AI Ethics and AI Futures

 Additional information